-Prior to the covid-19 pandemic, the rail network in the North accommodated more than 200 million rail trips per annum, accounting for 1.1% of all trips in the North. and around 7.4% by distance travelled, illustrating the importance of rail to longer distance travel.
-Rail is also particularly important for access to and between towns, cities and economic centres, and has a higher mode share in those places.
-For example, 28% of all trips made into Manchester in the morning peak precovid were made by rail (many of which originated in the city region).
-Over the past 20 years, the number of rail passengers travelling entirely within the North has grown at a rate of 5% per year (higher than the national growth rate of 4.2%), with the number of passengers increasing almost three-fold in this time59.
+Prior to the covid-19 pandemic, the rail network in the North accommodated more than 200 million rail trips per annum. accounting for 1.1% of all trips in the North. and around 7.4% by distance travelled, illustrating the importance of rail to longer distance travel.59 Rail is also particularly important for access to and between towns, cities and economic centres, and has a higher mode share in those places.
+For example, Greater Manchester's City Centre Transport Strategy to 2040 shows that 28% of all trips made into Central Manchester in the morning peak precovid were made by rail (many of which originated in the city region).
+In the 20 years before the pandemic, the number of rail passengers travelling entirely within the North has grown at a rate of 5% per vear (higher than the national growth rate of 3.4%), with the number of passengers increasing almost three-fold in this time59.